LBRYFoundation/lbry.org/docs/credit-reports/2018-Q3/index.md

 ---
-title: "Quarterly Credit Report: Third Quarter 2018"
+title: "quarterly Credit Report: Third quarter 2018"
 sheet: https://docs.google.com/spreadsheets/d/1SqRGHtfZ7-gokvaHk8w3_72aD9zR98Sf345tGX-a7K0/edit?usp=sharing
 category: policy
 ---

 ## Summary
 This quarter we moved no Credits from cold storage.
 We spent 958,201 total community Credits on line items detailed below.
 Under 50,000 operational Credits were used for the LBRY employee LBC purchase program.
 100,000 institutional Credits were spent from the institutional fund as part of a new partnership with a media organization.
-We anticipate comparable or larger total outlays in Q4 2018.
+We anticipate comparable or larger total outlays in q4 2018.
 Operational spending may increase, but not significantly, and community spending is likely to be higher.
 We will continue to incentivize new users and other beneficial behavior, which is likely to involve 300,000 to 1,500,000+ LBC.
 It is also possible that LBRY will continue to explore usage of it's institutional fund.

 ## Overview By Fund